Pkuyinyue/supply-chain-financing-and-blockz-chain/yinyue.README.md

   * Although it is innovative for block-chain to be applicated in supply-chain financing, it is obstructive to actually apply it in practice.
 This is because the addition of the block-chain system requires transformation of original business system.
 At initial stage, it may cost more.
 The customer needs a section for the new technology application.
 During the adaptation period, the market size is limited in the short term, and the market potential needs further exploration.
 The block-chain is promising in solving the financing difficulties of small and micro enterprises, but it also faces many problems and challenges.
 It not only needs technical, legal, and regulatory support, but also needs to include the government, supply chain participants and technology.
 Stakeholders, such as providers, participate in and promote the construction of the platform, the establishment of block-chain standards, the formulation of relevant laws and policies, and the sharing of information, so that the application of block-chain in supply chain finance is both risk-controllable.
 It has reached the goal of supporting the real economy and serving small and medium-sized enterprises, and has achieved good social and economic benefits.

-**## Policy recommendations during application**
+**6. Policy recommendations during application**
 --------------------------------------------------------------------------------------------
-**1.Strengthen technological innovation and build up a sound industrial ecosystem**
+**6.1 Strengthen technological innovation and build up a sound industrial ecosystem**

 Accelerate the innovation of key technologies of block-chain such as consensus mechanism, cryptography algorithm, cross-chain technology, and privacy protection zone, carry out product R&D and industry standard testing, and build up an ecosystem of software and hardware synergistic development.
 Actively cooperate with universities and research institutes to build supply chain financial research centers or laboratories, promote the application of new technologies and new models of supply chain finance, and promote the digitization and intelligence of the entire industry.
 The core enterprises will play a driving role, strengthen the coordination and integration of commercial banks, block-chain platform enterprises, and supply chain upstream and downstream enterprises, innovate supply chain financial business models, optimize supply chain capital flows, build a sound industrial ecosystem, and promote industrial cost reduction.
 Efficiency, energy conservation and environmental protection, green development and innovation transformation.

-**2. Standardize the service of the real economy and promote the healthy development of the supply chain market**
+**6.2 Standardize the service of the real economy and promote the healthy development of the supply chain market**

 Promote the innovative supply chain financial service model, and play the role of financial institutions such as bill exchanges, financing service platforms and movable property financing unified registration and publicity systems, actively and steadily carry out supply chain financial services on the basis of effective prevention of risks, and provide funds for the real economy.
 The safe channel provides relatively low-cost, efficient and fast financial services for qualified small and medium-sized enterprises.
 Promote system interconnection and data sharing between the government, banks and core enterprises, strengthen supply chain financial supervision, combat illegal trade such as financing trade, malicious repeated pledge, malicious transfer of goods, establish a disciplinary mechanism for untrustworthy enterprises, and promote supply chain The financial market operates in a regulated manner to ensure that it flows to the real economy.

-**3. Actively cultivate open source ecology and enhance industrial influence**
+**6.3 Actively cultivate open source ecology and enhance industrial influence**

 Give full play to the “race-taking advantage” of industry alliances in group standards and industry standards, and implement problems such as language inconsistency in blockchains and inconsistent smart contract standards, and try to test alliance standards first, guide industrial cluster optimization and upgrade, and improve enterprise competitiveness.
 Actively cultivate the blockchain open source ecology with Chinese characteristics, build a blockchain open source community, bring together domestic elites and global wisdom, improve China's code contribution in blockchain open source projects, and enhance China's voice in the blockchain field.
 Influence.
 Establish a public service platform for R&D and industrialization of blockchain technology, improve the energy level and level of product R&D and industrialization, build a good pattern of “double innovation”, and encourage the deep integration of blockchain and “Internet+” to create a new economic growth pole.
 Actively guide enterprises to carry out patent layout, prevent patent "traps", protect intellectual property rights, safeguard the legitimate rights and interests of enterprises, enhance the international competitiveness of enterprises, and accelerate the realization of "going out" of enterprises.

-**4. Improve the regulatory compliance mechanism and promote the development of industry**
+**6.4 Improve the regulatory compliance mechanism and promote the development of industry**

 Follow the law of technological development and assign a systematic layout from the policy level.
 In-depth study of the impact of block-chain on personal information protection, data cross-border flow, etc., explore the regulatory issues of block-chain in the underlying core technology, middle-level application logic and upper-level information monitoring.
 Actively promote the information disclosure of participating entities in the block-chain system, build a compliance review and audit mechanism for smart contracts, and promote industry self-discipline.
 Simultaneously carry out research on relevant policies and laws and regulations on block-chain, explore the development of supervision mechanisms and certification systems for block-chain technology and applications, and create a good environment for the healthy development of the industry.
 Accelerate the improvement of relevant legal planning for blockchains, and incorporate blockchain technology into appropriate regulatory frameworks through legislation, strengthen market supervision in industries such as finance, and prevent systemic risks.
 As far as possible, strike a balance between maintaining the interests of system participants and maintaining a broader range of social interests, and avoiding a solidified structure that hinders technological innovation.